ehmicky/log-process-errors/CONTRIBUTING.md

 # Requirements

+After submitting the pull request, please make sure the Continuous Integration checks are passing.

 We enforce 100% test coverage: each line of code must be tested.

-Documentation must be added for any new feature in all of these:
+New options, methods, properties, configuration and behavior must be documented in all of these:

 - the `README.md`
 - the `docs` directory (if any)
 - the `examples` directory (if any)

-After submitting the pull request, please make sure the Continuous Integration checks are passing.
+Please use the same style as the rest of the documentation and examples.